sanjug21/HackWithInfy2025/README.md

 problem 3: 646.
 Maximum Length of Pair Chain
 approach: sorted the array on 2nd column and then checked the condition

+problem 4: 455.
+Assign Cookies
+approach: sort both the arrays and then compare